OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/02-Test_Application_Platform_Configuration.md

 In order to analyze web server attacks, the error log files of the server need to be analyzed.
 Review should concentrate on:

 - 40x (not found) error messages.
 A large amount of these from the same source might be indicative of a CGI scanner tool being used against the web server
 - 50x (server error) messages.
 These can be an indication of an attacker abusing parts of the application which fail unexpectedly.
-For example, the first phases of a SQL injection attack will produce these error message when the SQL query is not properly constructed and its execution fails on the back end database.
+For example, the first phases of a SQL injection attack will produce these error message when the SQL query is not properly constructed and its execution fails on the backend database.

 Log statistics or analysis should not be generated or stored in the same server that produces the logs.
 Otherwise, an attacker might, through a web server vulnerability or improper configuration, gain access to them and retrieve similar information as would be disclosed by log files themselves.